High school hockey player dies after on-ice collision in Connecticut - NewsBreak

 “I think that the neck guard should be absolutely mandatory,” said Kenny Page, the father of an Amity High School hockey player.
 “Maybe better neck guards, maybe the equipment could be a little better.”

 When asked if he would like to see that become mandatory everywhere, former prep school hockey player Liam Ferguson told WTNH, “I think any development in a positive way that would help protect any hockey player.
-I think that should be a priority.”Boss accused of paying ex-employee with 91,000 oily pennies faces federal lawsuit
+I think that should be a priority.”Next-level science: Goldfish successfully DRIVES a tiny robotic car on land!

 The hockey community is an extremely tight one.